wltb/ff_feedcleaner/README.md

 The Tiny Tiny RSS version must be 1.8 or later.

 ##Configuration format changed
-With the release 0.8 of ff_FeedCleaner, the configuration format was changed.
+With the release 0.8 of ff_FeedCleaner, the configuration format was changed, and as of 0.9, old style configurations won't work anymore.
-Old style configurations should still work at the moment, but all users are encouraged to convert their configurations.
-To make this process easier, conversion tools are provided.
-They are described in [conf_conv.md](https://github.com/wltb/ff_feedcleaner/blob/master/conf_conv.md#converting-the-configuration).
+However, they can be easily converted using [conversion tools](https://github.com/wltb/ff_feedcleaner/blob/master/conf_conv.md#converting-the-configuration).

 ## Installation
 This should be done on the command line